alsona1188/atm-python/README.md

 ![Wrong PIN](document/wrong_pin.png)

-- If the user enter 3 times wrong card or pin number than the system will log out and the user will be exiting the atm.
+- If the user enter 3 times wrong pin number than the system will log out and the user will be exiting the atm.

 ![Exceeded limit](document/exceeded_limit.png)

-- If the user enters the correct card number and PIN than a menu will display wit all the functionalities that the ATM is offering.
+- If the user enters the correct card number and PIN than a menu will display with all the functionalities that the ATM is offering.
 A welcoming message will apear with the name of the customer.

 ![Menu](document/menu.png)